Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **11. Engagement Metrics Audit**

-It currently appears as though high-engagement users receive relaxed safety, and this should be reviewed to ensure "power users" have equal or potentially even stricter safety (because there's a higher opportunity for exploitation).
+It currently appears as in some LLMs though high-engagement users receive relaxed safety, and this should be reviewed to ensure "power users" have equal or potentially even stricter safety (because there's a higher opportunity for exploitation).

 **12. Memory/Preference Sanitization**